 The recommended growing zones for the “Pregnant Onion” is USDA hardiness zone 4 – 10.
 It grows best in warmer locations but can grow indoors in cooler areas.

 Pregnant onion plants create an unusual bloom in the spring and summer.
 It produces hundreds of small white flowers on a spike sitting atop a two-foot tall stem.

 These small green and white star-shaped flowers offer a light, pleasant scent.

 Light and Temperature

-This subtropical plant needs lots of sunlight.
+This subtropical plant needs lots of direct sunlight.
 It should receive at least four hours of bright sunlight each day.